arw6329/tiktok-save/README.md

 This assumes the JSON file downloaded above is available at `./user.json`.
 Adjust mounts if necessary.

-Bookmarked content will be saved to `./out/Bookmarked` and liked content saved to `./out/Liked`.
+Bookmarked content will be saved to `out/Bookmarked` and liked content saved to `out/Liked`.
 Videos will be saved as `<id>.mp4`, for example `7348616153331256619.mp4`.
-Slideshows will be saved as images in a numeric folder with each image image having file name `<index>.jpg`; for example a 3-image slideshow with id 7348616153331256619 will be saved in folder `7348616153331256619` with 3 files `01.jpg`, `02.jpg`, `03.jpg`.
+Slideshows will be saved as images in a numeric folder with each image having file name `<index>.jpg`; for example a 3-image slideshow with id 7348616153331256619 will be saved in folder `7348616153331256619` as 3 files named `01.jpg`, `02.jpg`, and `03.jpg`.
+Images are numbered in the order they appear in the slideshow.
 Slideshow audio is not yet downloaded.

-Your cookies will be saved to `./cookies.json` and used next time the script is ran so you will not have to log in again.
+Your cookies will be saved to `cookies.json` and used next time the script is ran so you will not have to log in again.

-# Build from source
+## Build from source

 You can build the docker image from source instead of pulling it: